kjelstromjr/Pizza/README.md

   - GameObject objects require an `update()` and `draw()` method
   - GameObjects can be created solo, like shown in Intro, or can be extended by another class, like shown in Game
   - In order for objects to be updated and drawn, they must be added to the game using `[yourgame].addObject(GameObject object);`
+## Update: 2/7/2022
+- Added `isReleased()` to `GameObject.java`
+- Updated the delete function of the game handler
+- Changed default tick speed to 2 (was 10)
+- Added new constructors to `Pizza.java` to allow for fullscreen